phil-opp/blog_os/blog/content/second-edition/posts/12-threads/index.md

 ## Multitasking

 One of the fundamental features of most operating systems is [_multitasking_], which is the ability to execute multiple tasks concurrently.
-For example, you probably have other programs open while looking at this blog post, such as a text editor or a terminal window.
+For example, you probably have other programs open while looking at this post, such as a text editor or a terminal window.
 Even if you have only a single browser window open, there are probably various background tasks for managing your desktop windows, checking for updates, or indexing files.

 [_multitasking_]: https://en.wikipedia.org/wiki/Computer_multitasking

 While it seems like all tasks run in parallel, only a single task can be executed on a CPU core at a time.
 This means that there can be at most 4 active tasks on a quad-core CPU and only a single active task on a single core CPU.
+This also applies to the operating system itself: No OS task can run if there are other tasks active on the CPU cores.

+In the following, we will focus on a single CPU core to make things simpler.
+There will be a separate post that explains how to correctly set up the other cores of multi-core CPUs.

+We don't know how to set up multicore CPUs yet, so we will focus on the single core where our operating system kernel was started in the following.

+To ensure that all tasks make progress

 A common technique to work around this hardware limitation is _time slicing_.

 ### Time Slicing